Frequently asked questions about volunteering

 Individuals submitting completed applications will receive an email confirmation outlining the next steps.
 Incomplete applications are returned to the applicants without further process.

 Immunization records can be viewed on the Wisconsin Immunization Registry website or from your physician.
-Individuals born prior to 1980 may not have these records available.
-A MMR and chicken pox titer will need to be performed prior to volunteering.
-In this case, individuals may submit an application without medical documentation, and options will be discussed during the interview process.
-As these tests are quite expensive to perform – the Volunteer Services Department asks that every attempt be made by the applicant to obtain records.
+Records may not be available for individuals born before 1980.
+An MMR and chicken pox titer will need to be performed before volunteering.
+In this case, individuals may submit an application without medical documentation and options will be discussed during the interview process.
+These tests are quite expensive, so the Volunteer Services Department asks that every attempt be made by the applicant to obtain records.